bikubi/markdownkpp/README.md

 (indentation added for clarity)

 Notes
+* it reads from STDIN
+* to install, put the script in `/usr/local/bin`, or somewhere in your `PATH`, and give it appropriate execution rights
 * Tabs are normalized to 4 spaces by markdown, hence the two tabs rule (as they become *at least* 4 spaces)
 * indentation shouldn't affect the process, it doesn't spawn a new cell
 * TODO: make it safe for `include`ing (shebang gets in the way atm)